Jenny Marra: Early life and education

-She won a scholarship to Emory University in Atlanta, Georgia, after which she returned to her home town and spent five years promoting Dundee as a location for students, research and investment as Head of Press at the University of Dundee.
+She then studied at Emory University in Atlanta, Georgia as a Robert T. Jones Scholar, after which she returned to her home town and spent five years promoting Dundee as a location for students, research and investment as Head of Press at the University of Dundee.
 In 2008, she graduated from the University of Glasgow with an LLB, and in 2009 received a graduate diploma in law from BPP University in London.
 In 2010, she graduated with a Diploma in Legal Practice from the University of Dundee.